New Source Review Application Tools

 Submittal of a PI-1 through STEERS as an ePermit application is required for all permit and action types listed above, with the following exceptions:

-Version 6.0 is the current version of the Form PI-1 General Application.
-Use of the current version is required starting January 16, 2023.
+Version 6.1 is the current version of the Form PI-1 General Application.
+Version 6.0 will also be accepted; however, we strongly recommend using v6.1.
 Changes made to each version and patch are summarized here: Updates on Form PI-1 General Application.

 There are three versions of the PI-1 available to choose from that accommodate different numbers of Facility Identification Numbers (FINs), and Emission Point Numbers (EPNs) in a permit.
 Select the file that is large enough to include all of the FINs and EPNs in the permit (not the project).